Google, Facebook targeted by US antitrust authorities | DW | 06.09.2019

 "The largest social media platform in the world must follow the law," James tweeted.

-The other states attorneys general joining the action included Colorado, Florida, Iowa, Nebraska, North Carolina, Ohio, and Tennessee.
+The other states whose attorneys general are joining the action are Colorado, Florida, Iowa, Nebraska, North Carolina, Ohio, and Tennessee.

 Read more: Washington to Big Tech: You're on notice